zama-ai/concrete/docs/execution-analysis/simulation.md

 # Simulation
-This document explains how to use simulation to speed up the homomorphic execution during development, enabling faster prototyping while accounting for the inherent probability of errors in Fully Homomorphic Encryption (FHE) execution.
+This document explains how to use simulation to speed up the development, enabling faster prototyping while accounting for the inherent probability of errors in Fully Homomorphic Encryption (FHE) execution.

 ## Using simulation for faster prototyping
 During development, the speed of homomorphic execution can be a blocker for fast prototyping.
 Although you can directly call the function you want to compile, this approach does not fully replicate FHE execution, which involves a certain probability of error (see [Exactness](../core-features/table\_lookups.md#table-lookup-exactness)).